 Google Docs is the most popular tool for writing text content for any purpose, and online courses are no exception.
 You’ll be using it quite extensively.

-The good thing is that it’s completely free, it gives you a lot of freedom to format your content, and it lets you convert docs into PDFs from within the tool.
+The good thing is that it’s completely free, it gives you a lot of freedom to format your content, and it lets you create an online course PDF by converting your Docs within the tool.

 You can use Google Docs to: